mattevs24/reyna/README.md

 # reyna

-A lightweight purely Python package for solving partial differential equations (PDEs) using polygonal discontinuous Galerkin finite elements, providing a flexible and efficient way to approximate solutions to complex PDEs.
+A lightweight Python package for solving partial differential equations (PDEs) using polygonal discontinuous Galerkin finite elements, providing a flexible and efficient way to approximate solutions to complex PDEs.

 ### Features